Eriskay: 19th century

-Due to the long residence of Fr.
-Allan MacDonald, Eriskay is also important to Scottish Gaelic literature.
-In his iconic song poem Eilein na h-Òige ("Island of the Young"), Fr.
-MacDonald praises the beauty of Eriskay, its wildlife, and the fondness of its people for telling tales from the Fenian Cycle of Celtic mythology inside the ceilidh house.
-He also commented upon the visits to Eriskay by Saint Columba, Iain Muideartach, Chief of Clanranald, and Prince Charles Edward Stuart.
-Fr.
-MacDonald also denounced the Highland Clearances upon the island, but expressed joy that the crofters had been granted greater rights against the landlords.
+Eriskay is also important to both Christian poetry and Scottish Gaelic literature.
+In his 19th century iconic song poem Eilein na h-Òige ("Island of the Young"), MacDonald praises the beauty of Eriskay, its wildlife, and the fondness of its people for telling tales from the Fenian Cycle of Celtic mythology inside the ceilidh house.
+He also commented upon the visits to Eriskay by Saint Columba, Iain Mùideartach (chief of Clanranald), and Prince Charles Edward Stuart.